nette/database/readme.md

 Database Core
 -------------

-To create a new database connection just create a new instance of `Nette\Database\Connection` class:
+To create a new database connection, just create a new instance of `Nette\Database\Connection` class:

 ```php
 $database = new Nette\Database\Connection($dsn, $user, $password); // the same arguments as uses PDO